MicrosoftDocs/architecture-center/docs/cloud-adoption/plan/iteration-paths.md

 During iteration planning, the cloud adoption teams validate and refine estimates.
 They do so until they have aligned all available velocity to specific tasks.
 This process continues for each prioritized workload until all efforts align to a forecasted iteration.

 In this process, the team validates the tasks assigned to the next sprint.
 The team updates its estimates based on the team's conversation about each task.
 The team then adds each estimated task to the next sprint until the available velocity is met.
 Finally, the team estimates additional tasks and adds them to the next iteration.
-The team does so until the velocity of that iteration is also exhausted.
-This process continues until all tasks are assigned to an iteration.
+The team performs these steps until the velocity of that iteration is also exhausted.

+The preceding process continues until all tasks are assigned to an iteration.

 **Example:** Let's build on the previous example.
 Assume each workload migration requires 40 tasks.
 Also assume you estimate each task to take an average of one hour.
 The combined estimation is approximately 40 hours per workload migration.
 If these estimates remain consistent for all 10 of the prioritized workloads, those workloads will take 400 hours.